 Once upon a time, most children lived in “traditional” families.
 That meant a married mother and father who had never been married to anyone else, along with their pure biological children.
 Today, most children live in blended or non-traditional families.
 The household may be a single-parent household or, more likely, the children live with a stepparent and stepchildren.
 For various reasons, these households need the services of family law attorneys near them.

-At the Law Offices of Martin A. Delaney III, Ltd., our compassionate lawyers understand the ongoing challenges facing blended families in Chicagoland.
+At Andrea Heckman Law, our compassionate lawyers understand the ongoing challenges facing blended families in Chicagoland.
 We provide a wide range of family law services, including divorce actions, modifications, and enforcement.
 We want to build a relationship with your family so we can always be there when you need a nearby family lawyer.

 The divorce rate has declined somewhat since the turn of the 21st century.
 But it is still about twice as high as it was a generation ago.
 Additionally, the divorce rate for second and third marriages has not declined very much at all.